Rank 2 local systems and abelian varieties II: Logarithmic -crystals

+The second point is given in \cite[Example 5.4(b)]{katotrihan}, with the caveat that they work with the covariant Dieudonn\'e functor and $\text{Lie}(A_C\rightarrow C)$.

-Finally, we argue that when $k\cong \Fq$, $\mathbb{D}(A_C[p^{\infty}])$ is the unique logarithmic Dieudonn\'e crystal with nilpotent residues on $(C,Z)$ that extends $\mathbb{D}(A_U[p^{\infty}])$.
-First of all, note that we only need to check that there is at most one extension as a logarithmic $F$-crystal: in our setting, $V$ is determined by $F$ under the relation $FV=VF=p$.
-By \cite{lestumtrihan}, it follows that $\mathbb{D}(A_U[p^{\infty}])\otimes \Qp$ is overconvergent.
-By the hypothesis that $A_U\rightarrow U$ has semistable reduction along $Z$, Kato-Trihan have constructed an attached log $F$-crystal on $(C,Z)$ as above.
-We claim the residues of this $F$-crystal are nilpotent.
-This may be seen as follows: semistable reduction guarantees tameness of the $l$-adic companion, and then one may compare local $\varepsilon$-factors via compatibility in the Langlands correspondence.
-(See the proof of \cite[Proposition 2.8]{abe2016lefschetz}.)
-Finally, by a full-faithfulness result of Kedlaya \cite[Proposition 6.3.2]{kedlayasemistableI}, it follows that the extension of $\mathbb{D}(A_U[p^{\infty}])$ to a logarithmic $F$-crystal with nilpotent residues on $(C,Z)$ is unique.
+We now prove the final point.
+First of all, note that we only need to check that there is at most one extension as a logarithmic $F$-crystal in finite, locally free modules: in our setting, $V$ is determined by $F$ under the relation $FV=VF=p$.
+By \cite[Th\'eor\`eme 7]{etesse}, it follows that $\mathbb{D}(A_U[p^{\infty}])\otimes \Qp$ is overconvergent.
+Forgeting the $V$-structure, we are left with a logarithmic $F$-crystal $(M,F)$ on $(C,Z)$.
+(By Remark \ref{rem:nilpotent}, the residues of $(M,F)$ are automatically nilpotent.)
+Note that $(M,F)|_U$ is an overconvergent $F$-crystal by \cite{kedlaya2001full}.